One Day In Atlanta: Itinerary to Transform and Travel in Atlanta. GA

 I've gotten to experience most if not all the Top Atlanta sights like Centennial Park, CNN Center, Civil Rights Center, and Ponce City Market.
 For the foodies, my yummiest moments with friends and family include Two Urban Licks, Mary Mac's Tea Room, Eat Flower Child, and True Food's Kitchen.

 I've moved and grooved at fitness studies and danced the night away at Atlanta's dance clubs too.
 Even though I live here, I love get a ways and having a staycation in the city too.

 Fun Facts About Atlanta, GA

 There are over 400,000 people living within the city limits.
-Atlanta is great to live in, and great to visit.
+Atlanta is great city to live in, as well as visit and explore.